 Consider the hypothesis test: $H_0: \alpha=0$ versus $H_1: \alpha \neq 0$.
 While one option is to use a log-likelihood ratio test, depending on the alternative hypothesis (a. $\alpha\neq 0$ \& $p<1$, b. $\alpha\neq 0$ \& $p=1$, c. $\alpha=1$ \& $p<1$ or d. $\alpha=1$, $p=1$), the degrees of freedom will vary.
 We have not encountered case d. so far in our data analyses but, in this case, would recommend using a Dirichlet model.
 In fact, if we generate data from a Dirichlet distribution, case d. is expected to arise from the MLE of Equation (\ref{foldednormal}).
 An alternative to the log likelihood ratio test is to use a parametric bootstrap such as the hypothesis testing procedure described below.

 \begin{enumerate} \item[Step 1.]
-For a given dataset, estimate the value of $\alpha$ obtained via the E-M algorithm.
+For a given compositional data set, estimate the value of $\alpha$ obtained via the EM algorithm.
 This is the observed test statistic denoted by $\alpha_{obs}$. \item[Step 2.]
 Apply the $\alpha$-transformation in Equation (\ref{alpha}) with $\alpha = \alpha_{obs}$ to the data.
-The data are now mapped onto set in Equation (\ref{Ad}). \item[Step 3.]
+The data are now mapped onto set $\mathbb{A}_{\alpha}^{D-1}$ in Equation (\ref{Ad}). \item[Step 3.]
 Apply the inverse of the isometric transformation with $\alpha=0$ in Equation (\ref{ilr}) to the data in Step 2. to form a new sample of compositions acquired with $\alpha=0$.
 That is, the data has been transformed under the null hypothesis. \item[Step 4.]
-Re-sample $B$ times from this new composition and each time estimate the value of $\alpha_b$ for $b=1,\ldots,B$. \end{enumerate} The $p-$value is then given by (Davison \& Hinkley, 1997)
+Re-sample $B$ times from this new compositional data set and each time estimate the value of $\alpha_b$ for $b=1,\ldots,B$. \end{enumerate} The $p-$value is then given by (Davison \& Hinkley, 1997)

 where $\bf I$ is the indicator function.

 One might argue that the value of $\alpha$ itself is not a pivotal statistic, in fact it is not even standardized, so a second bootstrap should be performed to obtain the standard error of the estimate for each bootstrap sample.
 In order to avoid this extra computational burden, the parametric bootstrap hypothesis testing could alternatively be carried out using the log-likelihood ratio test statistic in Steps 1 and 4 above.